franklinqin0/blog/docs/algo/maximal-square.md

 Let $n$ be the number of rows and $m$ be the number of columns.

-The brute force solution that takes quadratic time is ommitted.
+The brute force solution that takes quadratic time is omitted.

 Both solutions below take $O(nm)$ runtime.